-Approval of the Stanislaus Housing and Support Services Collaboratives' (SHSSC) 10-Year Plan to End Long-Term Homelessness has been received from all participating Consortia City Councils (as well as the City of Modesto) and the County Board of Supervisors.
-We will provide the SHSSC and Turlock Collaborative annual updates regarding the plan and continue to develop the vision of addressing the housing and support service needs of this population; as well as, updates about the communities goal of meeting the pledged number of affordable housing units intended to serve the chronically homeless by the end of FY 2012.
+Approval of the Stanislaus Housing and Support Services Collaborative (SHSSC), federally recognized as the Continuum of Care, 10-Year Plan (2002-2012) to End Long-Term Homelessness has been received from all participating Consortia City Councils (as well as the City of Modesto) and the County Board of Supervisors.
+SHSSC will provide annual updates regarding the plan and continue to develop the vision of addressing the housing and support service needs of this population; as well as, updates about the communities goal of meeting the pledged number of affordable housing units intended to serve the chronically homeless by the end of FY 2012.